saboyle/LeavingCareWiki/Employment.md

 Whatever age you are you can contact your local **Jobcentre Plus** for help.
 Just click on the magnifying glass and type in the town or postcode where you are to find the nearest one
 [https://www.totaljobs.com/careers-advice/job-centres/job-centres](https://www.totaljobs.com/careers-advice/job-centres/job-centres)

-If you're claiming Universal Credit ask at the Jobcentre about joining the **Kickstart Scheme** [https://jobhelp.campaign.gov.uk/kickstart/](https://jobhelp.campaign.gov.uk/kickstart/)
+If you're claiming Universal Credit and are between 16 and 24 ask at the Jobcentre about joining the **Kickstart Scheme** [https://jobhelp.campaign.gov.uk/kickstart/](https://jobhelp.campaign.gov.uk/kickstart/)

 *